noloader/SHA-Intrinsics/README.md

 ## Power8 SHA

 The Power8 source file is a work in progress.
-SHA-256 little-endian arrives at the correct result, but big-endian does not.
-The debugger on GCC119 is broken so we have not been able to examine the issue in detail.

-The overarching problem at the moment is speed.
-The SHA-256 implemntation using Power8 built-ins is 2 to 3 times slower than C++ so it is clearly not suitable for production.
-There are several problem areas including `Ch(e,f,g)` and `Maj(a,b,c)`.
+The main problem at the moment is speed.
+The SHA-256 implementation using Power8 built-ins is 1.5 to 2 times slower than C++ so it is not suitable for production.
+There are several problem areas including the optimizations of `Ch(e,f,g)` and `Maj(a,b,c)`.

 ### GCC112, ppc64-le, 3.2 GHz